-The Library facility will continue to be open limited hours from 9 to 11 a.m.
+Beginning Monday, Aug.
+31, the Library facility will resume limited open hours from 9 to 11 a.m.
 Monday through Saturday.

 11 a.m. to 7 p.m.
 Monday through Thursday

 11 a.m. to 5 p.m.
 Friday and Saturday

 > 30 patrons allowed in the building at one time

 > 30 minutes maximum per visit; one visit per day